By Shawn Raymundo

 The new law, signed by Newson on Friday, Sept.
 25, prohibits the construction and funding of a major thoroughfare, such as a street, road, or highway, on or in the state park, as well on lands that belong to the Richard H. and Donna O’Neill Conservancy.

-Assemblymember Tasha Boerner Horvath, the author of Assembly Bill 1426 and who represents the 76th District, credited environmental advocacy groups including Save Trestles and Save San Onofre Coalition for fighting the TCA to preserve the popular park and surf spot.
+Assemblymember Tasha Boerner Horvath, the author of Assembly Bill 1426 and who represents the 76th District, credited the environmental advocacy groups including the Save Trestles and Save San Onofre Coalition for fighting the TCA to preserve the popular park and surf spot.

 “This new law ensures that the hard work of everyone who fought to save this park cannot be undone,” Horvath said in a press release.
 “This is a huge victory for the cause of conservation in Southern California and for the future generations of surfers, bikers, hikers, and fishermen who will be able to enjoy this special park, just as we have.”

-In a blog post for Surfrider Foundation, Stefanie Sekich-Quinn, the coastal preservation manager for the nonprofit, said AB 1426 ensures that the settlement agreement the coalition had fought for is protected, validating “nearly 20 years of grassroots advocacy.”
+In a blog post for Surfrider Foundation, Stefanie Sekich-Quinn, the coastal preservation manager for the nonprofit, said AB 1426 ensures that the settlement agreement the coalition fought for is protected, validating “nearly 20 years of grassroots advocacy.”

 “The word ‘historic’ is often overused, but in light of this legislation, today truly is a historic day,” Sekich-Quinn wrote in the Sept.
 25 post.
-“This legislation, and previous lawsuit settlements, is the culmination of years of hard work to save Trestles and brings an end to one of the hardest-fought, longest-lasting environmental battles in California’s history.”
+“This legislation, and previous lawsuit settlements, is the culmination of years of hard work to Save Trestles and brings an end to one of the hardest-fought, longest-lasting environmental battles in California’s history.”

 In 2016, the TCA agreed not to build the 241 Toll Road extension through the San Mateo Watershed and Trestles, concluding a years-long dispute between the toll road operator and the coalition.